 In fact, Turnbull’s old Standard-Triumph oppo, Harry Webster, had already taken over Issi’s duties – initially putting right the Maxi’s wrongs, then developing the Morris Marina into production reality.
 It was on this project that Turnbull learned so much about costing new car development efficiently – getting the car into production, including a new factory, for a modest £40m.
 But as well as grasping the nettle of modernising Austin-Morris’ range, he was dealing with the unions and workers across the factories.
 According to David Andrews, a former colleague, Turnbull ‘was ahead of his time on communications, internally to managers and employees… and he was good at it’.

-But despite this, he managed to return Austin-Morris to profitability in 1972.
-Sadly, the politics in the boardroom were getting unbearable – Turnbull found himself fighting John Barber, British Leyland’s finance director, and the accession to Chairman that looked assuredly Turnbull’s in 1972, was moving quickly in the opposite direction.
+However, despite this, he managed to return Austin-Morris to profitability in 1972.
+Sadly, the politics in the boardroom were getting unbearable – Turnbull found himself fighting John Barber, British Leyland’s Finance Director, and the accession to Chairman that looked assuredly Turnbull’s in 1972, was moving quickly in the opposite direction.
 Matters came to a head in May 1973, when Barber was appointed Stokes’s deputy – within months, Turnbull resigned.

-He didn’t say idle long – in 1974 Turbnbull was headhunted by the South Korean Hyundai Motor Company on a three-year contract to establish a new car-manufacturing facility there.
+He didn’t say idle long – in 1974 Turnbull was headhunted by the South Korean Hyundai Motor Company on a three-year contract to establish a new car-manufacturing facility there.
 His task was to get the Pony into production within two years.
-The Pony’s styling was signed off in March 1974, and by May 1976 it was on sale in the Republic of Korea.
+The Pony’s styling was signed off in March 1974 and, by May 1976, it was on sale in the Republic of Korea.
 A remarkable achievement – beating the Marina’s gestation by a couple of months, and without the benefit of a huge parts bin behind him…

 The Talbot UK gig was a difficult one, and a miraculous turn-around was in order, especially as the company in 1979-’81 was far more ravaged than British Leyland was in 1968.
 By 1984 it was over, and Peugeot slowly began to wind down its short-lived Talbot adventure.

-But it wasn’t the end of Turnbull’s money making, can-do, career – he went on to become Inchcape’s chairman and chief executive, where he tripled profits before retiring in 1991.
+That wasn’t the end of Turnbull’s money making, can-do, career, though – he went on to become Inchcape’s Chairman and Chief Executive, where he tripled profits before retiring in 1991.
 Before he left the business stage for good, he had one parting gift for the UK motor industry – he played a leading role in encouraging Toyota (GB) to establish its factory in Burnaston, Derbyshire.
 It was a fitting end to a glorious career, as well as being a suitable pointer to the future widespread globalisation of the motor industry.

 Who said that BL’s management didn’t know what it was doing?